What's up with SEL and Breakcore?

 Disclaimer: I cannot add certain links/photos to the musical pieces I'm referencing as the page will get copystruck (which is what happened last time).
 So you'll have to look up the songs and some historical refrences by yourself to double check.
 Really regret the inconvenience, as the previous iteration of this article was really something else.

-We can trace the beginnings of this association all the way back to the shenanigans of the meth infested Warwick group, the Cybernetic Culture Research Unit, or CCRU for short.
+We can trace the beginnings of this cyberculture association all the way back to the shenanigans of the meth infested Warwick group, the Cybernetic Culture Research Unit, or CCRU for short.
 Nick Land was a huge fan of the music genre Jungle, making several references to it in his later work Fanged Noumena and often playing it at multiple Virtual Futures concerts, where he lay on the floor croaking.
 The Amen Break, a drum loop by mixed race Soul group The Winstons, would soon become a very popular choice in Drum N Bass and Jungle genres, and eventually the core sample of the Breakcore genre.
+We'd also see many CCRU members take a similar fondness to breakbeats, writing many articles on the genre, breakbeat itself being instrumental in the formation of Jungle music.

 His friend who studied with him at Warwick, Hyperdub founder KODE9, was heavily influenced by Nick Land, and they even played a few sets together.
 He would make his first release with Mark Fisher, another CCRU member and the future author of Capitalist Realism, going on to produce a breakcore precursor titled KATAK [HEATSEEKER ] under the Katasonix record label.

-Other labels would soon follow suit, the most famous of these being Warp Records, which signed multiple famous IDM artists such as Aphex twin and Squarepusher in its huge breakthrough compilation Artificial intelligence in 1992.
+Other labels would soon follow suit, the most famous of these being Warp Records.
+The Sheffield based label would emerge from the UK nightclub rave scene and the genre of Bleep techno, which combined Breakbeat style techno drum patterns with the syncopation of a Jungle Precursor.
+It soon signed multiple famous IDM artists such as Aphex twin and Autechre in its huge breakthrough compilation Artificial intelligence in 1992.
 Following the tail of this trend, we see the German label Mille Plateaux emerge, taking its name from the second part of philosophers Deleuze and Guattari's Capitalism and Schizophrenia project.

 Considered by many to be the first 'Glitch' label, whose sound would go on to influence scores of electronic musicians, the MP label signed legendary intermedia artists such as Ryoji Ikeda and Yasunao Tone, while also being the mother label of the erstwhile emerging artist Alec Empire.
 Alec Empire's The Destroyer is considered to be the first breakcore album, and his later group Atari Teenage Riot!! would be hugely influential in the Digital Hardcore genre with their album of the same name.